 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Wells Fargo Propel vs Chase Sapphire Cards
+Wells Fargo Autograph vs Chase Sapphire Cards

 One reason why these cards are geared towards different lifestyles is that there are two different versions of the Chase Sapphire.
-A second reason is that the Wells Fargo Propel doesn’t have an annual fee, but the Chase Sapphire cards do.
+A second reason is that the Wells Fargo Autograph doesn’t have an annual fee, but the Chase Sapphire cards do.

-Better Signup Bonus Sapphire or Propel?
+Better Signup Bonus Sapphire or Autograph?

 Both Wells Fargo points and Chase Ultimate Rewards points are worth 1 cent each when redeemed for cash or gift card rewards.
 Your points are worth more when redeemed for travel.
 In particular, for award flights.